Iakim/Zabbix-OTRS/README.md

 2. Servidor com o zabbix 3.2.7 ou superior instalado (Testado já na versão 3.4.1)
 3. Certifique-se de usar o repositório Epel

+### Prerequisites:

+1. Server with OTRS 5 installed
+2. Server with zabbix 3.2.7 or higher installed (already tested in version 3.4.1)
+3. Be sure to use the Epel repository

         #yum install epel-release

-## O passo a passo está no documento zabbix-otrs.pdf
+## O passo a passo está no documento zabbix-otrs.pdf.

+## The walkthrough is in the document zabbix-otrs.pdf...

 ### Telegram: @iakim

 ## Comandos

+## Commands

         #yum install python python-pip -y